ashish10alex/vscode-dataform-tools/README.md

 ## Known Issues

-- [ ] sync between sqlx file and its compiled output is being carried over to the git hunks
 - [ ] sync feature flickers when user tries to scroll a non-active editor.
 Fixes when user selects the active editor by clicking on it

 ## TODO

+- [ ] Hide extension icons when the workspace is not a Dataform workspace
+- [ ] Ability to execute a tag
 - [ ] Add proper logging, [winston-transport-vscode](https://github.com/loderunner/winston-transport-vscode)
-- [ ] Make compiling query to vertical split to a command
 - [x] Ability to run a file optionally with dependencies